 Medications: Patients should be told to take all of their prescribed medication and have a written plan on how to remember what medications to take.
 If you don’t want to take the medication, it’s best to tell the doctor up front instead of starting the medication then stopping midstream.
 If you suffer side effects and want to stop the medication, it’s best to speak with your doctor about this because abruptly stopping some medications can cause serious problems or injury.

-Decision making: While recovering, people with mild TBI should consult with family prior to making important decisions.
+Decision making: While recovering, people with mild TBI should consult with family before making important decisions.

-If you or a loved one was injured by another’s negligence, including in an automobile accident, at work, in a hospital, or on dangerous property, we invite you to call West Law Firm for a free and confidential consultation.
-Our toll free number is 1-877-943-9378.
-And we there’s no fee unless we get money for you first.
+If you or a loved one was injured in an accident or hurt by another’s negligence, we invite you to call one of our top-rated injury lawyers for a free and confidential consultation.
+Our toll-free number is 1-877-943-9378.
+And at West Law Firm, there’s no fee unless you get compensation.